vnohhf/extinction_coefficient/README.md

 extinction_coefficient(Band,EBV=EBV,Teff=Teff)
 ~~~

-If Teff is unknown in advance, the observed (BP-RP) color can be entered as a substitute.
-This program first makes a rough reddening correction to the observed (BP-RP) and then converts them to Teff using an empirical polynomial relationship between intrinsic color (BP-RP)0 and Teff.
-This allows the exact reddening factor to be obtained using Teff, and then the procedure iterates once.
+If Teff is unknown in advance, the observed *BP-RP* color can be entered as a substitute.
+This program first makes a rough reddening correction to the observed *BP-RP* and then converts them to Teff using an empirical polynomial relationship between intrinsic color *(BP-RP)0* and Teff.
+After a iterate, the exact reddening coefficients is calculated using Teff.
 ~~~python
 Band = ["BP-RP","FUV-g","i'-z'"]
 EBV  = [0.1, 0.3, 0.5]